fls-bioinformatics-core/auto_process_ngs/docs/source/single_cell/icell8.rst

 ----------------------------------------------------

-The running of the pipeline can be configured via command line options, or by setting the appropriate parameters options in the ``settings.ini`` configuration file.
+The running of the pipeline can be configured via command line options, or by setting the appropriate parameters options in the ``auto_process.ini`` configuration file.

 Reference data and quality filtering
 ************************************